 - Consider taking up intermittent fasting.

 - Adjust your diet in accordance with your goals, activity levels, and health status.
 E.g., if you’re very physically active, you may find that you need to include some starchy grains such as brown rice in your diet to achieve peak athletic performance.

 Strategies you can use to rewild your body:

 - Eat fresh, minimally washed plant foods from a trusted source (e.g., backyard garden).

 - Occasionally eat small quantities of a diversity of fermented vegetables, preferably organic and homemade.
-Sauerkraut, kimchi, and other lacto-fermented foods are a rich source of bacteria, some of which could help boost your gut microbiome.
+Sauerkraut, kimchi, and other lacto-fermented foods are packed with bacteria, some of which could help you boost the diversity of your gut microbiome.

 - Do some gardening.

-- Avoid antibacterial products and harsh cleaning products (e.g., body, home, clothes).
+- Avoid antibacterial products and harsh cleaning products.